jonathan-amar/secure-communicator/README.md

 TO RUN:
 1. Install Python 3.0 or later
+2. Install your preferred IDE
-2. install the pycryptodome library using the command
+3. install the pycryptodome library using the command

        pip install pycryptodome

-3. Run communicator.py in your IDE.
+4. Run communicator.py in your IDE.